I Ching (comics)

 I Ching (often spelled I-Ching) is a fictional, blind martial artist published by DC Comics.
 He first appeared in Wonder Woman #179 (November 1968), and was created by Denny O'Neil and Mike Sekowsky.
 The character was created to further the editorial plans to reboot Wonder Woman's premise and characters.

 Fictional character biography

 Pre-Crisis

 I Ching trains Diana Prince in Wonder Woman #179.

+I Ching is the last surviving member of an ancient sect, whose monastery was hidden high in the mountains.
+Their task was to maintain ageless knowledge lost centuries past - a time when men concluded that magic and science are different.
+Only the sect knew that they are two sides of the same coin.
+The temple contained several precious gems and metals.
+Desiring this treasure, Doctor Cyber sent agents to raid the temple.
+During this attack, all members of the temple were murdered with the sole exception of I Ching, who managed to escape with serious injuries.

-I Ching is the last surviving member of an ancient sect who were killed by Doctor Cyber's agents.
-He becomes Wonder Woman's mentor after she gives up her powers to remain on Earth rather than accompany the Amazons in traveling to another dimension to restore their magic.
+I Ching becomes Wonder Woman's mentor after she gives up her powers to remain on Earth rather than accompany the Amazons in traveling to another dimension to restore their magic.
+Under I Ching's guidance, Diana learns martial arts and weapons skills, and undertook adventures that encompassed a variety of genres, from espionage to mythology.
+It is also revealed that I Ching has a daughter, Lu Shan.

-in Wonder Woman #204 (1973), I Ching is killed by an unidentified sniper.
+Wonder Woman's powers and traditional costume were restored in 1973 (issue #204).
+The issue begins with a lunatic sniper gunning down innocent passersby from his rooftop vantage point.
+The sniper fires again and mortally wounds I Ching, who dies in Diana's arms.